Captain Phillips (film): Plot

 Richard Phillips takes command of MV Maersk Alabama, an unarmed container vessel from the Port of Salalah in Oman, with orders to sail through the Guardafui Channel to Mombasa, Kenya.
 Wary of pirate activity off the coast of the Horn of Africa, he and First Officer Shane Murphy order strict security precautions on the vessel and carry out a practice drill.
-During the drill, the captain notices that the vessel is being followed by Somali pirates in two skiffs, and Phillips calls for help.
+During the drill, the captain notices that the vessel is being followed by Somali pirates in two skiffs, and calls for help.
 Knowing that the pirates are listening to radio traffic, he pretends to call a warship, requesting immediate air support.
-One skiff turns around in response, and the other – crewed by four heavily armed pirates led by Abduwali Muse – loses engine power trying to steer through Maersk Alabama's wake.
+One skiff turns around in response, and the other – crewed by four armed pirates led by Abduwali Muse – loses engine power trying to steer through Maersk Alabama's wake.

 The next day, Muse's skiff, now fitted with two outboard engines, returns with the same four pirates aboard.
-Despite the valiant efforts of Phillips and his crew, the pirates secure their ladder to the ship.
+Despite the efforts of Phillips and his crew, the pirates secure their ladder to the ship.
 As they board, Phillips tells the crew to hide in the engine room, just before the pirates storm the bridge and hold Phillips and the other crew members at gunpoint.
 Phillips offers Muse the $30,000 in the ship's safe, but Muse's orders are to ransom the ship and crew in exchange for millions of dollars of insurance money from the shipping company.
 While they search the ship, Shane sees that the youngest pirate Bilal does not have sandals and tells the crew to line the engine room hallway with broken glass.

 Chief Engineer Mike Perry deactivates the power to the ship, plunging the lower decks into darkness.
 Bilal cuts his feet when they reach the engine room, and Muse continues to search alone.
 The crew members ambush Muse, holding him at knifepoint, and arrange to release him and the other pirates into a lifeboat.
 However, Muse's right-hand man Nour Najee refuses to board the lifeboat with Muse unless Phillips goes with them.
 Once all are on the lifeboat, Najee attacks Phillips, forcing him into the vessel before launching the boat with all five of them on board.